lgnbhl/BFS/README.md

 ```

 The current development version of BFS allows the user to choose the
-language in which the downloaded dataset is translated (the current
+language in which the downloaded dataset is translated and to get
-release gives access to the default BFS language, mostly German).
-It
-allows also the user to force the download.
-Be sure to check it out!
+additional information about it.
+Be sure to try it out!

 Usage
 -----